swiftlang/swift-evolution/proposals/0000-array-uninitialized-initializer.md

     ) throws -> Void
 ) rethrows

-/// Calls the given closure with a pointer to the full capacity of the
+/// Calls the given closure with a buffer of the array's mutable contiguous
+/// storage, reserving the specified capacity if necessary.
-/// array's mutable contiguous storage.
+///
+/// The closure must set its second parameter to a number `c`, the number
+/// of elements that are initialized.
+The memory in the range `buffer[0..<c]`
+/// must be initialized at the end of the closure's execution, and the memory
+/// in the range `buffer[c...]` must be uninitialized.
 ///
 /// - Parameters:
 ///   - capacity: The capacity to guarantee for the array. `capacity` must